filipproch/reactor-android-docs/docs/architecture/overview.md

 ## Android Architecture

-This library bring few architectural concepts / patterns together and tries to make it easier to develop Android apps with those concepts / patterns.
+This document covers the essential ideas behind this library and architectural patterns this library is built around.

 __Inspiration__